tothepoint-itco/blog/hackthefuture.md

 __Technologies used__:

-* Whichever language you want, but are able to set up a web server and send requests to a given endpoint and solve problems with...
+* Whichever language you want, but you should be able to set up a web server, send requests to a given endpoint and solve problems with it...
 * Any knowledge of working with a Raspberry PI is a huge bonus
 * Deploying a Docker container
 * You are up to REST